CarlSargunar/UmbracoPi/Docs/Skrift Article.md

 ## Further cool things we can do

 Now that Umbraco is on Linux, the next logical step is getting it running with Docker, so firing up an instance is super quick and super small containers.
-The prolific Callum Whyte wrote about running Umbraco in [Docker and Kubernetes in a December 2018 Skrift Article](https://skrift.io/issues/umbraco-docker-and-kubernetes-should-we-care/) using a docker conainer version of windows which alluded to a huge problem at the time - size!
-The container was approx 10GB becuase of the requirement of running on a full version of Windows.
+The prolific Callum Whyte wrote about running Umbraco in [Docker and Kubernetes in a December 2018 Skrift Article](https://skrift.io/issues/umbraco-docker-and-kubernetes-should-we-care/) using a docker container version of windows which alluded to a huge problem at the time - size!
+The container was approx. 10GB because of the requirement of running on a full version of Windows.

 Now that we can run on Linux, and running .net Core that size requirement drastically drops so much that you could get a full system up and running with around 250Mb!!!
 This is a lot easier to work with, to learn from and ultimately to run in Production - it's all super exciting!